-If you'd like to receive information like this via email, just sign up below:
+If you'd like to receive regular information about topics like these, just sign up below:

 Your CV is a sales tool with one purpose: to get you an interview.
 The format that you use is a matter of personal choice, but the following guidelines will help your CV to do its job.

 - Your CV must look good.
 If it’s easy on the eye it is much more likely to get a fair reading.

 - Make the CV as long as is necessary to do your experience justice but cut down on detail of your early career if you need to reduce overall length.
 Two pages is usually enough for graduate roles, but experienced candidates will need more than this.

 - Use consistent formatting and don’t overuse frames, tables and borders.

 - Choose a font that is easy to read – and stick with it.

 - Bullet points are effective visual aids, but don’t overuse them.

 - Make sure that your personal and contact details are prominent and up to date.